garbo-succus/r3f-control-kit/README.md

-# r3f-orbit-camera
+# camera-control-toolkit

-This is a toolkit for implementing your own react-three-fiber orbit controls.
+This is a toolkit for implementing your own react-three-fiber camera controls.

+## Rationale

+Camera controls are generally the main way humans interact with 3D apps.
+They must handle multiple input methods (touch, keyboard, mouse, gamepads, XR, etc) but should also get out of the way when not needed.

+We have found "kitchen sink" camera controllers to be difficult to integrate into state management, and easy to outgrow.

+Rather than ship an entire controller, we aim to provide composable pieces for building one, patterns for common requirements, and boilerplate to get started with.

+## Spherical coordinates

 ![A visual diagram of the camera state](./camera-state.svg)